Welcome to the State of Iowa Jobs Page!

 As a member of the Skilled Iowa Initiative, the State of Iowa lists some positions with ‘National Career Readiness Certificate – credential preferred.’

-The National Career Readiness Certificate (NCRC) is is a portable, evidence-based credential that measures essential workplace skills and is a reliable predictor of workplace success.
+The National Career Readiness Certificate (NCRC) is a portable, evidence-based credential that measures essential workplace skills and is a reliable predictor of workplace success.
 The certificate is an easily understood, conveniently attained, and universally valued workforce credential.
 It validates that an individual has certain essential skills important across a range of jobs.

 While NCRC certification gives applicants evidence-based credentials of job preparedness it is not a requirement to apply for State of Iowa jobs.